jplaui/origo/pets-artifact-evaluation.md

 The current limitation we have in the public [origo](https://github.com/jplaui/origo) repository is that cli commands must be called sequentially.
 The purpose of running commands serves for simplifying access to different modules and allows splitting up parts to put them on different machines.
 Further, we do not fully automate the communication of shared parameters and store them in local folders (e.g. `origo/proxy/local_storage/*`).
 However, our server-focused implementation of [origo](https://github.com/origo-project/tls-oracle-demo) automates communication and removes sequential calls such that the protocol runs with a single invocation of the client.

 ## Notes on Reusability (Only for Functional and Reproduced badges)
-Our Origo PoC implements a proxy deployment of TLS oracles including a SNI-based routing of session establishments.
-Origo has been used and applied by [pluto.xyz](https://pluto.xyz/blog/web-proof-techniques-origo-mode).